KehindeAkinbowale/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-Prints a string followed by a new line
+function that reverse a string